Open MRI

 How long does an MRI take?

-Most exams take 30 to 60 minutes, though this can change if you need contrast or multiple images.
+Most exams take 30 to 60 minutes, although this time may be extended if you require contrast or multiple images.

 How quickly will I get my results?